Form 1099-B: What to Know for 2023

 You can expect to receive a 1099-B if you made trades throughout the year because the government will want to assess the right amount of taxes from you.
 A 1099-B form lets the IRS know whether or not you made a gain (or had a loss) during the year.
 If you had a gain you’ll be expected to pay taxes on your earnings.
 If you had some losses, however, the IRS needs a record of it to make sure you are claiming the correct deductions.

 > Related: Tax Loss Harvesting – Capitalize on Your Investment Losses

 Do Crypto Exchanges Send 1099-Bs?

 There currently isn’t any formal guidance on which form crypto exchanges are expected to provide to their customers.
-This is expected to change beginning in 2023 due to the American Infrastructure Bill that was signed into law back in 2021.
-The new law gives the IRS more authority over crypto transactions which means brokerage firms and crypto exchanges will need to adhere to improved reporting requirements.
+Crypto exchanges will be required to provide Form 1099-Bs starting in tax year 2023.
+This change is in response to the American Infrastructure Bill, signed into law in 2021, which gave the IRS more authority over crypto transactions.
+As a result, brokerage firms and crypto exchanges will need to adhere to improved reporting requirements.

 Until then, exchanges still have to report information like capital gains and losses just like other securities.
 This information is provided to their customers and the IRS.
 At the moment they aren’t required to report transactions via Form 1099-B. They can report this information via other 1099 forms such as 1099-MISC and 1099-K.